Inbydev/InNotesBy/README.md

 - Make Suggestions
 - Submit a Pull Request

-Your contributions and efforts to improve this project are greatly valued!
+Your contributions and efforts to improve InNotesBy are very appreciated!

 ## License